AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Reference/agora_chat_limitation.md

 | Starter         | 100             | Unlimited              | Unlimited                                       |
 | Pro             | Unlimited       | Unlimited              | Unlimited                                       |
 | Enterprise      | Unlimited       | Unlimited              | Unlimited                                       |

+The total number of the chat room owner and chat room admins cannot exceed 100, that is, the maximum number of chat room admins is 99.

 ### Chatroom attributes